 Professor Sims has taught courses in discounting and the taxation of debt in the NYU/IRS continuing legal education program, in connection with which he developed materials on discounting that integrate the study of the present value fundamentals with the implementation of present value in computer spreadsheets, and apply those methods to understanding the taxation of debt instruments.
 He has served as a consultant to the US Treasury, has been a member of the American Law and Economics Association and is a member of the American Law Institute.

-Theodore Sims, "Income Taxation and Asset Valuation (II): Preferential Taxation and Asset Valuation," 68 Tax Law Review
+Theodore Sims, "A Tale of Four Treatments: Preferential Taxation and Asset Valuation," Tax Law Review

 Theodore Sims, "Capital Income, Risky Investments, and Income and Cash-Flow Taxation," 67 Tax Law Review

 Theodore Sims, "Qualified Conservation Restrictions: Recollections of and Reflections on the Origins of Section 170(h)," 33 Utah Environmental Law Review

 Theodore Sims, "Income Taxation and Asset Valuation (I): Economic Depreciation, Accrual Taxation, and the Samuelson Theorem," 66 Tax Law Review